aridoza/foundational-java/oop-java-lesson/04.subclasses-lesson/README.md

 </details>

 Now this `Square` will automatically calculate its circumference and area.

+**Part 4 (15 mins)**

 Finally, let's test our code by calculating the circumference and area for each of the following 4 shapes:

 * A triangle with sides 3, 4, 5
 * A rectangle with length = 4 and height = 5
 * A circle with radius = 4
-* A Square with side = 4
+* A square with side = 4

-Assign each one of these shapes to a variable of the appropriate type, and then pass that shape to a method with signature
+Assign each one of these shapes to a variable of the appropriate type, and then pass that shape to a method with signature:

 ```java
 private static String getCircumferenceAndArea(Shape shape)
 ```

 That will return a String consisting of "ShapeType circumference, area = 12, 6", with the correct values for each shape.

 **Sample Expected Output:**